peterantypas/maiana/README.md

 ### Building the unit

 This is going to be difficult for all but the most technically advanced, so I am going to be selling it as a kit (most likely on tindie.com).
 The kit will include a mostly-finished PCBA as well as the VHF antenna, enclosure and sealing components.
-The ethernet cable and whatever lies on the other side of it will be your responsibility, as every boat is different.
+The ethernet cable and whatever lies on the other side of it will be the end user's responsibility, as every boat is different.

 ### License